Tinkerforge/red-brick/image/README.rst

 installed then the script will automatically try to fetch the official Docker image and try to build using the Docker container.

+**NOTE:**
+Right after executing this script if Docker is being used then the user will be prompted to provide a password which is ``tf``.
+This is required to execute the Docker container.

 After this script has successfully finished excuting the generated image can be found in the ``./build/output`` directory.